Florida Brilliance Variety

 - Very resistant to most diseases

 The Florida Brilliance fruit has a beautiful, medium-red external color that appears very glossy thanks to its notably sunken seeds.
 The medium to large berries have a juicy texture and provide a good balance of sugars and acids similar to the Florida Fortuna variety.
 The average fruit size is slightly larger than that of the Florida Fortuna variety.
-The fruit retains its size and broad, conic shape throughout the season.
-Producers reported no elongated fruit early in the season.
+Producers reported no elongated strawberries early in the season.
+The fruit retains its size and broad, conic shape throughout the production cycle.

 Under tunnels, pollination can be improved through the additional use of bumblebees or facilitating the air movement.